The birth of JACADA

 IUPUI is often recognized for exceptional and innovative academic advising programs, and advisors participate in professional development both on campus and in the national professional community of academic advising.
-Thus, it was no surprise that the idea of starting a campus-wide IUPUI academic advising association developed in early spring of 2009 during a discussion on the ride home from NACADA’s Regional Conference.
-Inspired while attending the conference at Purdue University; Kyle McCool, Laura Masterson, and a few other IUPUI advisors strategized the steps they needed to take to initiate the development of an official advisor group.
+Thus, it was no surprise that the idea of starting a campuswide IUPUI academic advising association developed in early spring of 2009 during a discussion on the ride home from NACADA’s Regional Conference.
+Inspired while attending the conference at Purdue University, a few IUPUI advisors strategized the steps they needed to take to initiate the development of an official advisor group.

-In June 2009, staff and faculty advisors across the IUPUI campus were invited to participate in the creation of an allied organization with NACADA, who offered a start-up grant of $500.
-With less than one month to submit the application materials.
-Founding members Amanda Buck, Maureen Kinney, Kristin Lively-Smith, Laura Masterson, Kyle McCool, Asha McCauley, Jessica McKamey, Josh Morrison, Kristi Shea and, Marianne Wockek scrambled to generate a list of potential members and the rest of the application materials including a governance structure, constitution and bylaws, a proposed budget for grant money, and an official name,.
-Using the existing IUPUI advisor listserv for voting purposes, the Jaguar ACademic Advising Association, or JACADA, emerged as the winning name.
+In June 2009, staff and faculty advisors across the IUPUI campus were invited to participate in the creation of an allied organization with NACADA, which offered a start-up grant of $500.
+With less than one month to submit the application materials, founding members Amanda Buck, Maureen Kinney, Kristin Lively-Smith, Laura Masterson, Kyle McCool, Asha McCauley, Jessica McKamey, Josh Morrison, Kristi Shea, and Marianne Wokeck scrambled to generate a list of potential members and the rest of the application materials, including a governance structure, constitution and bylaws, a proposed budget for grant money, and an official name.
+Using the existing IUPUI advisor listserv for voting purposes, the Jaguar Academic Advising Association, or JACADA, emerged as the winning name.
 Goals and standing committees were created and the application moved forward.

 Early JACADA members continued to meet through the summer and fall of 2009.
 In November, a callout meeting raised awareness of the grassroots effort, and a broader group of advisors learned the purpose of the organization, voted on the logo templates designed by Kira Bonnett (a student in the Herron School of Art and Design), and signed up for standing committees.